agenticbuddy/codex/docs/session-restore.md

   - b) Feasibility: Prefer a non‑advancing provider healthcheck/ping.
 If a provider requires a text handshake, keep it out of the user transcript and do not advance the session head if possible.

 - Fallback:
-  - If the server rejects the token or no token is found, users are offered “Experimental Restore” with an upfront estimate: number of segments and approximate token cost.
+- If the server rejects the token or no token is found, users are offered “Replay” with an upfront estimate: number of segments and approximate token cost.
 The TUI shows a short summary in history and opens a restore overlay where Enter proceeds or Esc/Ctrl‑C cancels.

-## Experimental Restore (Segmented)
+## Replay (Segmented)

 - Planning and estimate:
 - Both stacks segment the rollout into chunks by approximate tokens.
-When the user selects Experimental Restore (or when Server Restore is unavailable), the UI shows: “Experimental restore plan: N segments (~T tokens).”
+When the user selects Replay (or when Restore is unavailable), the UI shows: “Replay plan: N segments (~T tokens).”
 This provides an upfront cost preview before proceeding.
 - Progress and control:
   - A compact overlay presents progress; Ctrl‑X cancels.
 The final line summarizes completion and the approximate tokens sent.
 When providers return usage, the Rust TUI also surfaces the first post‑restore TokenCount next to the estimate.
 - Real‑path behavior (feature‑flagged):